antlr/antlr4/doc/cpp-target.md

 * **@lexer::preinclude** - Placed right before the first #include (e.g. good for headers that must appear first, for system headers etc.).
 Appears in both lexer h and cpp file.
 * **@lexer::postinclude** - Placed right after the last #include, but before any class code (e.g. for additional namespaces).
 Appears in both lexer h and cpp file.
 * **@lexer::context** - Placed right before the lexer class declaration.
 Use for e.g. additional types, aliases, forward declarations and the like.
 Appears in the lexer h file.
-* **@lexer::declarations** - Placed in the private section of the lexer declaration (generated sections in all classes strictly follow the pattern: public, protected, privat, from top to bottom).
+* **@lexer::declarations** - Placed in the private section of the lexer declaration (generated sections in all classes strictly follow the pattern: public, protected, private, from top to bottom).
 Use this for private vars etc.
 * **@lexer::definitions** - Placed before other implementations in the cpp file (but after *@postinclude*).
 Use this to implement e.g. private types.

 For the parser there are the same actions as shown above for the lexer.
 In addition to that there are even more actions for visitor and listener classes: